Yuri-NagaSaki/Prometheus-Operator-Thanos/README.md

 > Note that everything is experimental and may change significantly at any time.

 This repository is developed based on the [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) project.
-It extends the original model by adding NodeExporter and Kubernetes Pod Prometheus rules.
+It extends the original project by adding NodeExporter and Kubernetes Pod Prometheus rules.
 Additionally, it introduces two Thanos architecture modes, thanos-sidecar and thanos-receive, to enhance Prometheus high availability.

 The content of this project is written in [Yuri-NagaSaki](https://github.com/Yuri-NagaSaki).
 This project could both be described as a package as well as a library.